 List of repertoire studied over the last 2-years.
 Indicate which pieces have been memorized or performed in recital

-*Two pieces of contrasting character.
+Two memorized pieces of contrasting character.
 Provide links to unedited recordings; YouTube preferred.
 (Note: the audition portal requires a file upload; please paste your YouTube links into a Word document or other text file and upload that file to the portal.)

 Letter of recommendation from student’s principal piano teacher